 You may make an appointment to meet with your child’s teacher during the school year if you consider necessary.
 Teacher may also seek to meet with you, but you are asked not to make impromptu visits to teacher nor to drop casually into the classroom whenever you choose as the teacher will not be able to meet with you.

 Written school reports will be sent to Parents/Guardians at the end of each School Year.

 - An information meeting is held in June each year for the parents/guardians of the incoming Junior Infants.

-- The children in Second Class are prepared for First Penance and First Communion.
+- The children in Second Class are prepared for the Sacrament of Reconciliation and First Communion.
 To ensure full co-operation in the preparation for the reception of these Sacraments between parents/teachers/priests a number of meetings will be called during the year.
 Meetings will also be called for parents/guardians of pupils in 6th class who will be undergoing preparation for Confirmation.

 - Other information meetings relating to the curriculum or aspects of education may be held from time to time.